stackbuilders/nixpkgs-terraform/README.md

-This [flake](https://nixos.wiki/wiki/Flakes) exposes a collection of Terraform [active versions](https://endoflife.date/terraform) as Nix packages, which could be utilized used for creating reproducible development environments using [nix-shell] or [devenv](https://devenv.sh).
+This [flake](https://nixos.wiki/wiki/Flakes) exposes a collection of Terraform [active versions](https://endoflife.date/terraform) as Nix packages, which can be used for creating reproducible development environments using a [nix-shell] or [devenv](https://devenv.sh).

 ## How it works